IngCampos/laravel-vue-project/README.md

 ### Project goal by martin-stepwolf :goal_net:

-Personal project to show the skills I developed in my internship by building a similar project and improve it with other courses and better practices.
+Personal project to show the skills I developed in my internship by building a project and improve it with other courses and better practices.

 ### Achievements :star2: